 Nomikos Conference Centre

 Poster abstract submission has closed and notifications have all been sent.
 If you have submitted an abstract and not received a notification, please first check your spam folder, and then send a message to firstname.lastname@example.org , or leave us a note on the contact form.
 Please also add email@example.com to your contact list, as we will be sending you additional information about the meeting.

-Contributed abstracts for poster presentation at AREADNE 2018 are solicited.
+Contributed abstracts for poster presentation at AREADNE 2020 are solicited.
 We encourage authors to concentrate on aspects of their work that are relevant to the conference mission, namely, how multiple single neurons interact to encode brain activity, and how we might decode that ensemble activity to understand what the brain is doing.
 Experimental, theoretical, methods, and applied research are all encouraged.
 Abstracts will be judged based on relevance to the theme, scientific merit, and importance of results.
 AREADNE Conferences have a reputation for premiering exciting research with broad impact.
 Send us your best work!

 For LaTeX abstracts created with pdflatex, see

 For DOC abstracts created with either LibreOffice or Microsoft Word, see